 - participant’s final cumulative GPA is below 3.0.

-In case of dismissal or resignation, participants remain responsible for any outstanding financial obligation to the University for tuition or other indebtedness.
-Please see Urban Teachers’ Program Requirements for additional information regarding the criteria for dismissal from the program, appealing dismissals, specifics regarding a formal leave of absence, and/or withdrawing from the program.
+In case of dismissal or resignation from Johns Hopkins, participants remain responsible for any outstanding financial obligation to the University for tuition or other debts.
+Please also see Urban Teachers’ Program Requirements for additional information regarding the criteria for dismissal from Urban Teachers, appealing dismissals, specifics regarding a formal leave of absence, and/or withdrawing from the Urban Teachers program.
 Also, see Financial Aid Liability and Tuition Refund for specifics regarding the financial ramifications involved in both circumstances.

 COURSE EVALUATION SURVEYS